- What is Journey Into Manhood?

 Can I call home or work during the weekend?

-We ask you to agree not to make or receive phone calls during the weekend.
+We ask you to agree not to make or receive phone calls during the weekend and in fact to leave your smart phone in car throughout the entire workshop.
 This is to help everyone stay in the experience and focus on their personal work in the present, rather than to be distracted by what might be going on at home or work.

 Typically the sites we rent do not have reliable wireless service, and you cannot depend on getting a signal.